alanmenchaca/deep-learning-specialization/README.md

 ### Disclaimer
 The solutions to the assignments uploaded here are **only for reference**.
-* In the course of Convolutional Neural Networks (4th course) the datasets of the assignments were removed, so that the files were lighter when downloading them.
+* In the course of Convolutional Neural Networks (4th course) some datasets and pretrained models of the assignments were removed, so that the files were lighter when downloading them.